praj-bellakka/tp/docs/UserGuide.md

 > **⚠️ Notes about duplicate meal plans**
 >
+> You can create duplicate meal plans!
+FitNUS does not restrict either the
-> Duplicate meal plans are allowed as restricting either the name or the food added to a meal plan would not improve the usability of the app.
+> name or the food items added to a meal plan in order to avoid detracting
+> from the functionality of the app.

 <p>&nbsp;</p>

 #### Listing meal plan entries: `list /mealplan`
-Lists out all meal plans entered.
-Each individual meal plan along with its associated food items are listed as shown below.
+Lists out all meal plans along with each meal plan's associated food items.

 Format: `list /mealplan`